 Can I Put a Wine Fridge Next to an Oven?

-No, you definitely should not install your wine fridge next to an oven.
+You definitely should not install your wine fridge next to an oven.
 Wine fridges need some space around them for ventilation.
-So it’s in general not a great idea to put them directly next to another electronic device.
+So it’s never a great idea to put them directly next to another electronic device.

 But there is another reason: As mentioned before, you shouldn’t expose your wine fridge to suddenly changing temperatures.
 The proximity to a running oven would require the fridge to work much harder to keep your wines chilled.
 And as a result, your electricity bill would go up.
 Besides, the harder the fridge has to work, the earlier it will need repair.